Ian Happ Player Props: Cubs vs. Padres

 Padres Pitching Rankings

+- The Padres pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres' 3.87 team ERA ranks ninth among all league pitching staffs.
+- The Padres have a 3.80 team ERA that ranks eighth among all league pitching staffs.

-- Padres pitchers combine to give up the ninth-fewest home runs in baseball (60 total, 1.1 per game).
+- Padres pitchers combine to give up the ninth-fewest home runs in baseball (60 total, one per game).

-- Darvish makes the start for the Padres, his 11th of the season.
-He is 3-4 with a 4.61 ERA and 59 strikeouts in 56 2/3 innings pitched.
+- Weathers gets the start for the Padres, his seventh of the season.
+He is 1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched.

-- In his most recent outing on Sunday against the New York Yankees, the right-hander went 2 2/3 innings, allowing seven earned runs while surrendering seven hits.
+- The left-hander last pitched on Tuesday against the Miami Marlins, when he went four innings, allowing three earned runs while giving up seven hits.

-- The 36-year-old has put together a 4.61 ERA and 9.4 strikeouts per nine innings in 10 games this season, while allowing a batting average of .244 to his opponents.
+- In eight games this season, the 23-year-old has put up an ERA of 4.28, with 5.9 strikeouts per nine innings.
+Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.